 - carrying on or starting an enterprise in Australia, or

 - carrying on or starting an enterprise that makes supplies connected with Australia or its indirect tax zone

 - a company registered under the Corporations Act 2001

 An entity doesn’t just mean a company – it can take the form of an individual, a trust, a body corporate, and many more.
 An SMSF can also be eligible for an ABN.

 If you are managing your own business, it could be a good time to ensure your superannuation fund is performing to your expectations.
-The following table contains details of the superannuation funds rated by Canstar based on someone aged 40-49.
-This table has been sorted by one-year performance (highest to lowest).
+The following table contains details of the superannuation funds rated by Canstar based on someone aged 30-39.
+This table has been sorted by three-year performance (highest to lowest).

 Please note that the performance information shown in the table is for the investment option used by Canstar in rating of the superannuation product.